skittles25192/Team-7/README.md

 ## Prerequisites

-- You must have Node installed. visit https://byui-cit.github.io/advcss/lesson01/l01-software.html and skip to the Node section for instructions.
+- You must have Node installed. visit https://byui-cit.github.io/advcss/lesson01/l01-software.html and skip to the Node section for instructions

 ## Setup